ChaimaJelassi/cs-test/README.md

 Among the **Product Usage** tab of the excel file, I selected the **days_of_activity** as the main column which refers to the activity of the users per month.
 ```
 Let's consider Month is: 2019/06
-The customer X was active 21 days over 30 which is considered as a good score.
+The customer X was active 21 days over 30 and thus considered as an active user.
 ```
 ![alt text](https://github.com/ChaimaJelassi/cs-test/blob/main/images/productusage.PNG) </br>
 After the processing of the feature as mentioned in this SQL query and depending on the score given,the **Product Usage final score** is devided into 3 intervals as follows :